Nafees10/qscript/syntax.md

 ## Variables
 ### Variable Definition
+QScript does not support global variables.
+But if needed, using external functions, something similar to global variables can be achieved.
-Variables can be defined as shown below:
+Variables can be defined only inside functions, like:
 ```
 TYPE (var0, var1, var2);
 ```